CORE-GATECH-GROUP/serpent-tools/docs/examples/MicroXSReader.rst

 file <http://serpent.vtt.fi/mediawiki/index.php/Description_of_output_files#Micro_depletion_output>`__,
 containing independent and cumulative fission yields as well as group cross-sections for the isotopes and reactions defined by the user.
 The
-|reader| is capable of reading this file, and storing the data
+|MicroXSReader| is capable of reading this file, and storing the data
 directly on the reader.
-The |reader| has two methods to retrieve the data and ease the analysis.
+The |MicroXSReader| has two methods to retrieve the data and ease the analysis.
 Note: in order to obtain the micro depletion files, the user must set the ``mdep`` card in the input `file <http://serpent.vtt.fi/mediawiki/index.php/Input_syntax_manual#set_mdep>`__.